gaboesquivel/standard-babel-module-boilerplate/CONTRIBUTING.md

 ### Always follow these rules:

-* Commit each fix as a separate change
+* Commit each fix as a separate change.
-* Provide useful commit messages
+* Provide useful commit messages.
 * Use the imperative mood in the subject line.
 Eg. `fix login error`, `add config file`, `remove unused code`
+* Provide a short commit message in the first line (50-72 character).
+Looking at the output of `gitk` or `git log --oneline` might help you understand why.
 * Reference the git issue on the body of your commit message, never on the first line.
 Eg:
 ```
 git commit -m 'add login feature